Into Film Clubs

 A landmark US indie film set in the midst of the Civil Rights Movement, focusing on one man's attempt to encourage solidarity amongst his peers.

-Stirring biopic, telling the story of 18th century politician William Wilberforce - a crucial figure in the abolition of slavery.
+Stirring biopic which tells the story of 18th century politician William Wilberforce, a crucial figure in the abolition of slavery.

 Tim Hunter, a Director at BAFTA, discusses the Academy's new initiatives as it celebrates 70 years, and reveals his own formative experiences with film.

 Ahead of VE Day (8 May) history teacher Daryn Simon details why he believes that film is a powerful tool for developing young people's understanding of history.